 About Emma Jack

 After graduating from McMaster University with both her Bachelor’s of Kinesiology and Master’s of Physiotherapy degrees, Emma Jack went on to complete a Master’s of Clinical Science in Manipulative Therapy at Western University.
-She is currently a Sport and Orthopaedic physiotherapist in private practice at ReActive Physiotherapy in London, Ontario.
+She is currently a Sport and Orthopaedic physiotherapist in private practice at Press Play Physiotherapy and Pilates in London, Ontario.
 In addition, she works as the Team Therapist with Hockey Canada’s Women’s National Team Program.
 You can find out more about her at www.pressplayphysio.com or on her social media channels (Facebook, Instagram & Twitter).